 Is City of Rocks State Park Dog Friendly?

 Whether this is a destination or a pitstop on a more extensive adventure, I highly recommend it.
 After backcountry camping at White Sands National Park, we spent the night here.
-And I’ll definitely stop again if we’re cruising through southern New Mexico.
+And I’ll definitely stop again if we’re cruising through southwestern New Mexico.